nestybox/sysbox/README.md

 (and even inner privileged containers), knowing that the outer container is strongly isolated from the underlying host (via the Linux user-namespace as well as other features setup by Sysbox).
-No more complex docker images or docker run commands, and no need for unsecure privileged containers.
+No more complex docker images or docker run commands, and no need for insecure privileged containers.

 In order to do this, Sysbox uses many OS-virtualization features of the Linux kernel and complements these with OS-virtualization techniques implemented in